scdenney/scdenney.github.io/index.md

 Increasingly, my research relies on building research corpora from archival and other hard-to-use sources, combining OCR, vision-language models, and large language models to work with bodies of text that were previously difficult to analyze.
 Additionally, I maintain a portfolio of applied research that examines innovation policy, entrepreneurship, and the digital economy.

 My teaching covers many of the same methods.
-At Leiden I teach computational text analysis and digital humanities for Korean Studies, including Digital Korea, an introduction to text-as-data using Korean-language sources, as well as courses in research design and international relations.
-I supervise BA and MA theses across four programs, in International Studies, Korean Studies, Asian Studies, and International Relations.
+At Leiden I teach computational text analysis and digital humanities, as well as courses in research design and international relations.
+I supervise BA and MA theses across four programs, in International Studies, Korean Studies, Asian Studies, and International Relations, and accept PhD supervisees on a rolling basis.

 I also develop and maintain open educational resources for research methods and computational text analysis, including curated Korean-studies corpora and open-source tools for experimental design and pre-submission manuscript review.
 Alongside these, I write and maintain [*Pixels and Patterns*](https://www.pixelsandpatterns.org/), a Substack on how to integrate and use AI responsibly in research and other computational work.